 The multi-talented McLean was fortunate to be part of some important Michigan football and athletic firsts.
 Check this out:

 · He was on Coach Gustave Ferbert’s first football team at Michigan (2nd and 3rd too!).

 · McLean played on the first ten-win team in Michigan Football History.

 · John McLean played with Michigan’s first All-American, William Cunningham (1898)

 · He was also a proud member of Michigan’s first Western Conference Champions in 1898

 · John McLean was the first Michigan football player to be an Olympian (1900) when he competed in the long jump, 110 yard hurdles, triple jump and the standing triple jump.
 He won silver in the hurdles which meant that he was the first Michigan football player to win an Olympic Medal!

-So, John McLean came to Ann Arbor with some big ambitions and he left with a long list of accomplishments and many great Big Blue memories.
-It is certainly a good day to remember this “Wolverine Pigskin Pioneer” on the one-hundred thirty-ninth anniversary of this birth.
+So, John McLean came to Ann Arbor with some big ambitions and he left with a long list of accomplishments and many great Wolverine memories.
+It is certainly a good day to remember this “Wolverine Pigskin Pioneer” on the one-hundred forty-first anniversary of his birth.
 John McLean was a true-blue Michigan Wolverine who died on June 4, 1955 at the age of seventy-seven.
-May he always rest in peace.
+May Michigan Man John McLean always rest in peace.
 Go Blue!

 Today is another multiple “event” day on America’s calendar.
 Yes, there are four things happening today that you may, or may not, know about.
 Here they are:

 So, enjoy these events as you see fit and have a Tremendous Thursday!